 Dr. Karen Becker, veterinarian and author of Real Food for Healthy Dogs and Cats, helps dog owners effectively treat yeast infections with a multi-faceted approach.
 "As with people, dogs have a normal amount of healthy levels of yeast that naturally occur on their body," says Dr. Karen Becker.
 "That balance of healthy flora is kept in check by a healthy and balanced immune system."

 Dr. Karen Becker recommends changing your dog's diet if you suspect that she has a yeast infection.
 Focus on feeding your dog foods with high levels of protein, and add in anti-fungal foods like oregano and garlic, which naturally fight yeast.

 Certain activities can often promote a yeast infection, including these activities:

 Swimming, especially in hot, humid weather, can cause moisture to remain on your dog's body for long periods of time.
 This can lead to or worsen a yeast infection by creating the perfect environment for yeast to flourish.
 Make sure to dry your dog thoroughly after a trip to the lake.

 - Too Much Exercise

 According to Washington University in St. Louis, dogs need to run and play for a happy and healthy lifestyle, but excessive running can trap yeast-promoting moisture in between toes.
 The more sweat that gets trapped between his toes, the more yeast will want to grow there.
 If your dog just loves to run and catch Frisbees, always rinse her off and clean her feet once playtime is over, and dry her well to prevent yeast overgrowth.
-You may love your dog walker, but tell them to take it easy and keep exercises in moderation.

 - Spending a Lot of Time In the Hot Sun